adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 2 i went for a much cleaner solution now, so thats good

 task 3 is just copy paste not really much to say

+task 4 again i did it in a fancier way now, with a not logical statemenet